What is Molluscum Contagiosum?

 Dr Sewell has years of experience diagnosing and treating many patients with molluscum contagiosum effectively and will choose the best treatment for you.
 This is usually in the form of cryotherapy (liquid nitrogen treatment- more than one treatment session maybe needed) or curettage and cautery (scraping them off with a special instrument under local anaesthetic), both simple procedures which are highly effective.

-Molluscum Contagiosum appointments in Surrey and London
+Molluscum Contagiosum appointments in Surrey

 To have your skin condition managed by an expert BOOK AN APPOINTMENT with Dr Sewell today.